 He went on to add, “The writers disagreed with my point of view.
 I thought they didn’t see what I was talking about.
 I realize now that I should have left it at that.
 We had artistic differences, which is what a lot of actors say, but I hated the public speculation that would create.
 I wanted to be more specific, and it just seemed to cause more hurt feelings.
 So now I wish I could go back and say we had artistic differences and that’s why I left.
 There is no right answer, given that situation.
 But, I am learning to curb what I say.”

-So why did Michael Shanks return in season seven and beyond?
+So why did Michael Shanks return in Season 7 and beyond?
 It seems he was much happier with his character’s direction.
 “For me, on a more personal level, I would say the acceptance of the character and the expression of sentiment towards the character was a factor in me deciding to come back.”

 First Michael Shanks jumped aboard the TV series Saving Hope, which ran for five seasons and was also seen in the TV mini-series Unspeakable and another series called Virgin River.

 Most recently, Michael Shanks was seen on the Netflix series Altered Carbon and another series Project Blue Book.
 It doesn’t seem, even with Stargate ending, that Michael Shanks has plans to slow down any time soon.